Otolaryngology Residency Program

 University of Arizona Rhinology and Skull Base Surgery Fellowship

-This is a one-year fellowship in sinus and skull base surgery at the University of Arizona in Tucson, AZ beginning July 2015.
+This is a one-year fellowship in sinus and skull base surgery at the University of Arizona in Tucson, AZ.
 The fellow will be exposed to a large volume of primary and revision endoscopic sinus surgery, benign and malignant sinonasal tumor surgery and skull base procedures in partnership with neurosurgery.
 The fellowship will also offer tremendous opportunities for clinical and/or translational research.

 The Department of Otolaryngology is highly interested in medical students of all levels.
 An Otolaryngology Student Interest Group is available to first- and second-year students.
-Third-year students can take a 3-week elective within their surgical core rotation.
 Fourth-year students, both visiting and students at the UA COM, are invited to participate in a 4-week elective rotation.
 These rotations are all offered throughout the calendar year.